ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/document-identifiers/working-with-document-identifiers.markdown

 Using `/` at the end of the ID will create an ID at the server side by appending a numeric value and the node tag.
 After executing the code above we will get from the server ID something that looks like `companies/000000000000000027-A`.

-{INFO Be aware that the only guarantee for the numeric part is that it will alway be increasing only within the same node. /}
+{INFO Be aware that the only guarantee for the numeric part is that it will always be increasing only within the same node. /}

 ### Identities